Home · September 15, 2023

 Also, expediting the process may ensure settlement occurs before the lock-in period on your interest rate expires.
 Essentially, closing ahead of schedule may act as an extra layer of protection between you and any potential interest rate increases.

-Get preapproved before you make an offer
+Get preapproved before making an offer

 Maintain the status quo